moriahgau/Shortest-Paths-between-Airports-with-OpenFlights-Project/README.md

 ## How to run the executable
 1. Compile the program with 'make airports' in terminal.
 2. Execute program by running './airports' in terminal.
 3. User prompt to input file paths for 'airports.dat' and 'routes.dat'.
-The program should work by inputting just the file names for each respective line.
-If that doesn't work, then try the full path of the files.
+Please input relative file path (relative to location of main.cpp)
    - __Please input airports file path:__ _airports.dat_
    - __Please input routes file path:__ _routes.dat_